RajivCodeLab/MilkMint.App/prd.md

 ---

 # 1. PRODUCT VISION
-MilkBill is a unified mobile application that enables milk vendors and customers to manage daily deliveries, billing, payments, and communication through a single role-based Flutter app.
+MilkMint is a unified mobile application that enables milk vendors and customers to manage daily deliveries, billing, payments, and communication through a single role-based Flutter app.

 **Core Pillars:**
 - Automated billing engine (monthly)